-- If you do not make a serious attempt at an examination, you will be referred to the Deputy Principal for further action. - Students must supply a medical certificate completed by a doctor to cover absence from an examination and report to the deputy principal on their first day back at school after the illness to complete the Illnessand Misadventure Appeal. - All work produced for marking in examinations must be the student's original work, otherwise, it will be considered malpractice.
+- If you do not make a serious attempt at an examination, you will be referred to the Deputy Principal for further action. - Students must supply a medical certificate to cover absence from an examination and report to the deputy principal on their first day back at school after the illness to complete the Illness and Misadventure Appeal. - All work produced for marking in examinations must be the student's original work, otherwise, it will be considered malpractice.